PYangLab/scMultiBench/README.md

 ## Integration Tools

 In this benchmark, we evaluated 34 integration methods across the four data integration categories on 53 datasets.
 In particular, we include 17 vertical integration methods, 11 diagonal integration tools, 7 mosaic integration tools, and 14 cross integration tools.
+The installation environment is set up according to the respective tutorials.
 Tools that are compared include:

 Vertical Integration:
 - [Matilda](https://github.com/PYangLab/Matilda) Github Version: 7d71480